ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 By the time you have many interconnected systems, tracking interactions becomes difficult.

 Every new feature doesn’t just add work.
 It multiplies it.

-This is how projects drift away from their original vision—not because ideas are bad, but because complexity becomes unmanageable.
+This is how projects drift away from their original vision, not because ideas are bad, but because complexity becomes unmanageable.

 ---